yuchida522/onTrack/README.md

 ## <a name="developer"></a>About the Developer

-Yuri Uchida by training is a classical violinist, performing as an orchestral musican and maintaining a studio of 15 pre-college students.
-She first came across programming when she wanted to build her personal webiste and quickly realized her love for coding, as she found many similarities between coding and music.
-After a couple of months of self-learning, she decided to transition her career to software engineering and joined Hackbright Academy in September 2020.
-Post Hackbright, she looks forward to pursuing a full-time career as a software engineer and creating personal projects along the way.
+Before joining Hackbright Academy, Yuri was a successful classical violinist.
+She had a full schedule of concerts to play every weekend and maintained a violin studio of pre-college students.
+While she loved playing violin and teaching, she knew this was not her end game.
+Her interest in software engineering sparked when she started learning HTML and CSS to build her personal website.
+She found similarities between learning programming languages and learning music, and suddenly she was hooked.
+She continued to learn on her own, and after moving to the Bay Area, she enrolled in Hackbright to further deepen her knowledge.
+Upon graduation, she looks forward to pursuing a career in software engineering and continuing building her skills.

 Learn more about Yuri on her <a href="https://www.linkedin.com/in/yuri-uchida/">LinkedIn</a>